owid/sdg-tracker.org/pages/gender-equality.md

 <div class="target">
     <h2>Target 5.C: Adopt and strengthen policies and enforceable legislation for gender equality</h2>
     <p>UN definition: <q>Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.</q></p>
-    <p>SDG Indicators: <a href="#5.C.1">5.C.1 Proportion of countries with systems to track and make public allocations for gender equality and women’s
+    <p>SDG Indicators: <br><a href="#5.C.1">5.C.1 Proportion of countries with systems to track and make public allocations for gender equality and women’s
 empowerment</a>.</p>
 </div>